Cookie

 Conclusion

-FTP is the standard for server connections, so it’s worth taking the time to find the best Mac FTP clients that suit our particular needs.
-As we’ve seen, there’s a huge amount of FTP software Mac users can choose from.
+FTP is the standard for server connections, so it’s worth taking the time to find the best Mac FTP client that suits your particular needs.
+As you’ve seen, there are a lot of FTP software Mac users can choose.

-We recommend giving the trial versions on offer a go (where available), and then upgrading the premium program if you like what you find.
-Just be sure that the best Mac FTP client you choose is compatible with your other storage solutions, and that it’ll keep your files secure when making transfers.
+We recommend trying out a trial version of the software you like (if it’s available), and then upgrading to the premium program if you enjoy using it.
+Make sure that the FTP application you choose is compatible with other storage services, and that it’ll keep your files secure when making transfers.

 Frequently Asked Questions